imprisonedmind/reactTailwindToolBox/README.md

-# Luke's React & Tailwind ToolBox
+# React & Tailwind ToolBox
 An opinionated React, NativeWind & Tailwind live template for IntelliJ products. <br/>
 These live templates are created in the way I like to use in my daily work flow, I prefer to have my types at the top of the file and I like to export